apache/spark/docs/running-on-yarn.md

 The details of configuring Oozie for secure clusters and obtaining credentials for a job can be found on the [Oozie web site](http://oozie.apache.org/) in the "Authentication" section of the specific release's documentation.

-For Spark applications, the Oozie workflow must be set up for Oozie to request all tokens, including:
+For Spark applications, the Oozie workflow must be set up for Oozie to request all tokens which the application needs, including:

 - The YARN resource manager.
 - The local HDFS filesystem.
-- Any remote HDFS filesystems.
+- Any remote HDFS filesystems used as a source or destination of I/O.
-- Hive.
+- Hive —if used.
-- HBase.
+- HBase —if used.
 - The YARN timeline server, if the application interacts with this.

+To avoid Spark attempting —and then failing— to obtain Hive, HBase and remote HDFS tokens, the Spark configuration must be set to disable token collection for the services.

-The Spark configuration must be set to *not* request Hive or HBase tokens:
+The Spark configuration must include the lines:

 ```
 spark.yarn.security.tokens.hive.enabled   false
 spark.yarn.security.tokens.hbase.enabled  false
 ```

-Finally, the property `spark.yarn.access.namenodes` must be left unset.
+The configuration option `spark.yarn.access.namenodes` must be unset.

 ## Troubleshooting Kerberos